istio/istio.io/content/en/blog/2022/egress-policies/index.md

 ### Enforce policies per workload using service account principals and TLS originated traffic

-This is really similar to the use case described above, the difference is on the way the policies are matched and the configuration of the resources to be able to rely on istio's mTLS between the sidecar and egress:
+This is really similar to the use case described above, the difference is on the way the policies are matched and the configuration of the resources to be able to rely on Istio's mTLS between the sidecar and egress:

 For google: